We ask you, humbly, to help us.

 primarily a political and economic belief system.
 Atheism is a type of religious belief.

 The two are not necessarily related.

 Not all Satanists.
-Most Satanists view themselves as Agnostics or
+However, most Satanists view themselves as Agnostics or

 Atheists; they look upon Satan as a symbol,

 not as a living entity with a personality.

 Not all secular Humanists.
 However, the vast majority of Humanists are Atheists.

 Not all homosexuals or bisexuals.
 However a small minority of people with a minority